arne182/ArnePilot/README.md

 `DP08-clean`: Current development branch.

 `release4`: this is my old branch, that is compatible with ArnePilot 0.7.
-Recommend branch until release5 gets better
+Recommended branch until release5 gets better

 `release3`: this is my old branch, that is compatible with ArnePilot 0.6.